Mmejiaro/ITCS-6150_Project/README.md

 1. Enter a course name (press enter to apply)
     - ***Please note currently the input has to be specific to the course title from the csv file:***
     - ***other inputs will cause an error to appear***
+    - ***Please note that componenets apart from the input text box such as Cost range, selection of subjects etc are not functional as of now.
+These functionalities will be made available during the submission of the second deliverables.***
     - Some Examples of valid inputs (refer to csv for more inputs):
        - Ultimate Investment Banking Course
        - Black Algo Trading: Build Your Trading Robot